urieltan/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given tag is empty or invalid.
+Both the given description and tag is empty.

     * 3a1.
 Lifebook shows an error message.

       Use case resumes at step 2.
+* 3b.
+The given description or tag is invalid.

+    * 3b1.
+Lifebook shows an error message.

+      Use case resumes at step 2.

-**Use case: Show Events with a specific tag**
+**Use case: Find events by description and/or tag**

 **MSS**

 1. User requests to list events
 2. Lifebook shows a list of events
-3. User requests to show all events with a specific tag in the list
+3. User requests to find all events by description and/or tag
-4. Lifebook shows all the events whose tag matching the tag searched
+4. Lifebook displays all the events that match the searched keywords

   Use case ends.